 During the year under review the production of Ductile Iron (DI) Pipeswas 603751 MT as against 503048 MT in the previous year.
 The production of Cast Iron(CI) Pipes at Elavur was 19049 MT in 2021-22 as against 37413 MT in the previous year.

 MATERIAL CHANGES AND COMMITMENTS

-There has been no material changes andcommitments affecting the financial position ofthe Company which have occurred betweenthe end of the financial year of the Company to which the financial statements relate andthe date of this Report other than as mentioned in the 'Operations' section of thisDirectors' Report.
+Other than the above there has been no material changes andcommitments affecting the financial position of the Company which have occurred betweenthe end of the financial year of the Company to which the financial statements relate andthe date of this Report other than as mentioned in the 'Operations' section of thisDirectors' Report.